kuzzleio/kuzzle/doc/2/api/api-protocols/3-mqtt/index.md

 Wildcards subcriptions are not allowed
 :::

-If a client tries to publich to an unauthorized topic, his connection will immediately be shut down by the server.
+If a client tries to publish to an unauthorized topic, his connection will immediately be shut down by the server.

 ### Subscribing